easegress-io/easegress/doc/reference/controllers.md

 ### TrafficController

-TrafficController handles the lifecycle of HTTPServer and HTTPPipeline and their relationship.
+TrafficController handles the lifecycle of Traffic Gates (like HTTPServer) and Pipeline and their relationship.
 It manages the resource in a namespaced way.
-HTTPServer accepts incoming traffic and routes it to HTTPPipelines in the same namespace.
+Traffic gates accepts incoming traffic and routes it to Pipelines in the same namespace.
 Most other controllers could handle traffic by leverage the ability of TrafficController..

 ### RawConfigTrafficController